 Splash Country has attractions for everyone.
-Little Creek Falls has a children's pool, slides, and activity center for small children.
+Little Creek Falls has a children’s pool, slides, and an activity center for small children.

-The Cascades is another area designed for those under 48-inches and it includes a giant cascading waterfall, 2 Grotto Slides, an active "geyser", a contoured seating area, interactive elements, and water jets and bubblers.
+The Cascades is another area designed for those under 48 inches and it includes a giant cascading waterfall, 2 Grotto Slides, an active “geyser”, a contoured seating area, interactive elements, and water jets and bubblers.

 There is an abundance of water rides for bigger “kids,” too, such as The Butterfly pictured above which plunges riders down 55-foot-long extreme slides.
 For the more adventurous, there is even more!

 Before going to Splash Country, I would have predicted that my favorite ride would have been the lazy river.
-And truth be told, I really enjoyed Downbound Float Trip.
+And truth be told, I really enjoyed the Downbound Float Trip.
 I must have gone around 6 times while I was there.
-However, once I experienced Tennessee's first and only water coaster, my new favorite ride is RiverRush.
+However, once I experienced Tennessee’s first and only water coaster, my new favorite ride was RiverRush.

 The coaster twists, turns, and even goes up – just like a “normal” roller coaster.
 Except you get sprayed with water.
 (I highly recommend wearing goggles if you have them when you ride RiverRush.)
 And just like a roller coaster, I screamed and had a look of terror on my face, though I would not have known it had it not been for the cameras that snap pictures throughout the ride.
 It was thrilling and unbelievably fun!

 And there is Fire Tower Falls ^^^ I admire those brave souls who dare to ride it and live to tell the tale.